dadams-AU/315/6.1_assessing_alternatives/6-1_assessing_policy_alternatives.md

   - COVID-19 illustrated the need to balance **effectiveness**, **equity**, and **freedom**.
   - **Political feasibility** and **public involvement** are essential for successful implementation.

-**Mentimeter Multiple Choice**: *"If you were a policymaker during COVID-19, which criterion would you prioritize?"
+**Final Question**: *"If you were a policymaker during COVID-19, which criterion would you prioritize?"
 (Effectiveness, Equity, Liberty/Freedom)*

 ---